Oszimilian/axi_lite_example/README.md

 # AXI_LITE_EXAMPLE

+- This project uses the axi-lite interface from olo.
+So include the submodule during cloning

 ## Intro
 This is a small example testbench for demonstrating a axi read and write transaction.
 The axi-slave-module is from the olo-library (open-logic)